India hires "Mr Turnaround" to fix loss-making Air India

-NEW DELHI (Reuters) - India is betting on a former railway bureaucrat who styles himself as “Mr Turnaround” to fix the financial troubles of debt-burdened national carrier Air India, which last made a profit in 2007.
+NEW DELHI, Aug 21 (Reuters) - India is betting on a former railway bureaucrat who styles himself as “Mr Turnaround” to fix the financial troubles of debt-burdened national carrier Air India, which last made a profit in 2007.

 Ashwani Lohani, whose past roles include stints at India’s railways and a regional tourism board, will take over as chairman and managing director next week, an Air India spokesman said on Friday.